 Accepting everyone who applies, regardless of skill level or ability to pay, this program is unique in the opera world.
 Read more.

 Interested in supporting Youth Opera programs?
 Learn more

 COME PERFORM WITH US

 Our information sessions provide families with the opportunity to see what SYO is all about.
-Singerswill spend time working with Maestro Jesse Martins, Youth Opera Music Director, and parents will have the opportunity to hear more about the program and ask questions.
+Singers spend time working with Maestro Jesse Martins, Youth Opera Music Director, and parents have the opportunity to hear more about the program and ask questions.